PKuravskyi/PetPythonPlaywright/README.md

 ### How to run tests locally:

-1. Install all dependencies: `pip install -r requirements.txt`
+1. Install all dependencies: `poetry install`
 2. Run tests: `python -m pytest`

 #### You can also specify additional arguments during run: